Recognizing Outstanding Catholic School Educators

 NCEA has a longstanding tradition of honoring and recognizing excellence and distinguished service in Catholic school education.
 We are happy to announce the sixth annual Lead.
 Learn.
 Proclaim.
 Awards that recognize outstanding efforts, contributions, and achievements on behalf of Catholic school education.

-School administrators (principals, presidents, and heads of school), pastors, and teachers that are currently employed and have served in Catholic education for at least five years may be nominated for this award.
+School administrators (principals, presidents, and heads of school), pastors, teachers and diocesan leaders who are currently employed and have served in Catholic education for at least five years may be nominated for this award.
 Additionally, nominees must be a member of NCEA.
-Self-nomination is not permitted.
+(If you are unsure, please visit ncea.org to look up their school).
+Self-nomination is not permitted and nominators can only nominate one person.
 Students and parents may nominate an individual.
 Nominator may not be related or in a relationship with the nominee.

 If you have questions regarding the Lead.
 Learn.
 Proclaim.
-Awards program, please contact Annie Smith, Director of Research and Data Management.
+Awards program, please contact Annie Smith, Vice President of Research and Data.

 - Exercises responsible decision-making